matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Query-Language/by-rank-with-option.md

 SELECT id, title, l2_distance(embedding, '[0.1, 0.2, 0.3, 0.4]') AS distance
 FROM documents
 ORDER BY l2_distance(embedding, '[0.1, 0.2, 0.3, 0.4]') ASC
-BY RANK WITH OPTION 'mode = post'
+LIMIT 3
-LIMIT 3;
+BY RANK WITH OPTION 'mode = post';
 ```

 ## Limitations